thomaspinckney3/cs4501/Project1.md

 Instead, we'll make a new container, based off the tp33/django:1.0 container with your customizations in them.
-Then you can use this dervivative container for doing development work while still keeping the django:1.0 container pristine for production work.
+Then you can use this derivative container for doing development work while still keeping the django:1.0 container pristine for production work.
 The short version of what you'll do is: